survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Conclusion

-Loading styles through webpack is straightforward.
+Loading styles through webpack is easy.
 It even supports advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
 The approaches covered here inline the styling by default.

 To recap: